iamtamjid/iamtamjid/README.md

 <!--
   ╔══════════════════════════════════════════════════════════════╗
-  ║  SETUP: Find & replace these placeholders before committing  ║ ║  YOUR_USERNAME  → your GitHub username                       ║
+  ║  SETUP: Find & replace these placeholders before committing  ║ ║  YOUR_USERNAME  → your GitHub username (used in many places) ║
   ║  REPO_ONE / REPO_TWO / REPO_THREE → your best repo names     ║
   ║  YOUR_LINKEDIN, YOUR_TWITTER, YOUR_PORTFOLIO_URL,            ║
   ║  YOUR_BLOG_URL, YOUR_EMAIL → your real links                 ║
-  ║  Edit the Achievements and Fun Fact sections to match you    ║ ╚══════════════════════════════════════════════════════════════╝ -->
+  ║  Edit the Highlights and Fun Fact sections to match you      ║ ╚══════════════════════════════════════════════════════════════╝ -->